telefonicaid/fiware-cygnus/doc/operation/performance_tuning_tips.md

 [Top](#top)

 ##<a name="section6"></a>Writing logs
 Writing logs, as any I/O operation where disk writes are involved, is largely slow.
 Please avoid writing a huge number if logs unless necessary, i.e. because your are debuging Cygnus, and try running cygnus at least with `INFO` level (despite a lot of logs are still written at that level).
 The best is running with `ERROR` level.
+Logs are totaly disabled by using the `OFF` level.

 Logging level Cygnus run with is configured in `/usr/cugnus/conf/log4.properties`. `INFO` is configured by dafault: